-The D-Link Cloud Service will allow you to always have access to your home network no matter where you go.
-Now you can monitor and manage your home network right from your laptop, iPhone®, iPad®7, or AndroidTM device.
-The cloud-enabled router can be configured to send an email to keep you informed anywhere, anytime when new devices are connecting to your network or unwanted access is detected.
+The Wireless AC1750 Dual-Band Gigabit Cloud Router USB 3.0 is also mydlink-enabled, which gives you access to your home network no matter where you go.
+Now you can monitor and manage your home network right from your laptop, iPhone®, iPad®, or AndroidTM device. mydlink-enabled routers can be configured to send an email to keep you informed anywhere, anytime when new devices are connecting to your network or unwanted access is detected.
 Monitor in real-time websites that are being visited with recent browser history displayed on the mydlinkTM Lite app - which is great for parents.